 The most up-to-date public transport route maps for Reykjavik and the rest of Iceland are from the local bus operator’s website.
 They include an easy-to-use route planner and two pdf bus network maps:

 – the Reykjavik capital area bus network pdf map;

 – the map of long-distance routes throughout Iceland.

 When you’ve figured out which bus line and bus stop you want, you can find timetables for each one on the bus company’s timetable page.
-Current schedules for Reykjavik city buses, are there, as well as the timetables for buses covering the rest of Iceland.
+Current schedules for Reykjavik city buses, are there, as well as the timetables for provincial buses.